-\ This whole subject has been ably discussed and explained by H. de Vries, 'Arbeiten des Bot.
-Instituts in Würzburg', Heft in pp. 331, 336, Secalso Sachs' Text-Book of Botany,' English translation, 1875, p.
-770), who concludes "that torsion is the result of growth continuing in the outer layers after generally and strongly with twining-plants than with other plants, that there must be some connexion between the capacity for twining and axial twisting.
-The stem probably gains rigidity by being twisted (on the same principle that a much twisted rope is stiffer than a slackly twisted one), and is thus indirectly benefited so as to be enabled to pass over inequalities in its spiral ascent, and to carry its own weight when allowed to revolve freely.\
+^{} This whole subject has been ably discussed and explained by H. de Vries, 'Arbeiten des Bot, Instituts in Würzburg,' Heft iii. pp. 331, 336.
+See also Sacha' ("Ect-Book of Botany, English translation, 1875, p.
+770), who concludes "that torsion is the result of growth continuing in the outer lavers after generally and strongly with twining-plants than with other plants, that there must be some connexion between the capacity for twining and axial twisting.
+The stem probably gains rigidity by being twisted (on the same principle that a much twisted rope is stiffer than a slackly twisted one), and is thus indirectly benefited so as to be enabled to pass over inequalities in its spiral ascent, and to carry its own weight when allowed to revolve freely.

-Professor Asa Gray has remarked to me, in a letter, that in Thuja occidentalis the twisting of the bark is very conspicuous.
-The twist is generally to the right of the observer; būt, in noticing about a hundred trunks, four or five were observed to be twisted in an opposite direction.
-The Spanish chestnut is often much twisted: there is an interesting article on this subject in the 'Scottish Farmer,' 1865, p.
-833.
+marked to me, in a letter, that in

+Thuja occidentalis the twisting of

+the burk is very conspicuous.
+The

+twist is generally to the right of

+the observer; but, in noticing

+about a hundred trunks, four or